What is Posture?

 Superior and truly living up to the definition of ergonomics, the Kab ACS Executive chair is designed to help heavy people with their sitting posture.
 It features height/tilt adjustable headrests, body-contoured cushions and tip-up that provide optimum comfort and support.
 The air lumbar bag adjusts to your lower back, whilst the backrest recline with a 16-degree angle adjustment helps to maximise comfort.

-Besides improving your sitting posture, the chairs recommended above also help you alleviate lower back pain which is a natural cause of bad posture.
+The chairs recommended above improve your sitting posture and help alleviate lower back pain, which is a natural cause of bad posture.

 How to improve standing posture